Announcements & Press Releases | October 29, 2018 at 10:30 am

 - While both men and women are prompted by “opportunity based” factors to start a business there are some nuances and variations in the pursuit of their passion.
 Female entrepreneurs have a stronger desire toward work-family balance, which impacts scaling up and pursuing aggressive growth strategies.

-- Access to networks are emerging as one of the most important drivers for entrepreneurial success; while participation in training, and access to mentors also impact access to capital.
+- Access to networks is emerging as one of the most important drivers for entrepreneurial success; while participation in training, and access to mentors also impact access to capital.

 - Significant barrier to women entrepreneurs scaling up their business is access to capital and investment particularly.
 Primary reason cited for this is venture capital firms have too few women on the team and the existing bias amongst venture capitalists about women’s capacity for success.